Git for the newbie

 Modifying commits

-The more powerfull way to do this kind of stuff is to usegit rebase --interactive.
+The more powerful way to do this kind of stuff is to use git rebase --interactive.
 With that command, you can modify, reorder suppress commits from your branch.
-MadCoder has a really cool post about using this feature.
+More on merging multiple commits.

 Misc tools and tips